 But have you ever noticed those weird markings on the moon?

 Big, round, spotty looking shapes, as if the moon were covered in polka dots.
 Those spots are actually holes called craters, and with today’s lesson, you’ll learn all about how they’re formed.

 Here, find out how to make your own moon model, complete with craters, by watching the video.Then, get the guide for the step-by-step directions – plus cool physics and space travel trivia and extra resources.
-Take the quiz when you’re done for a chance at great prizes.

 And don’t forget to snap pix of all the fun you’re having and post to Instagram with the hashtag #MPcamp!